Graduate Student Loans

 For most graduate students, securing student loans is the best, and in some cases the only, way to close the gap between current resources and that future earning power.
 Here's a quick rundown on the types of student loans that are available to those pursuing their master's degree or other graduate or professional degree.

 This is the major federal program for graduate student loans.
-While Direct PLUS Loans were originally only intended for parents of undergraduate students, in 2005 Congress expanded the program to graduate students.
-Students seeking graduate and professional degrees are eligible to borrow under the Direct PLUS Loan program up to their cost of attendance, less other financial assistance.
-Applicants must first exhaust their loan options under the Federal Direct Stafford Loan Program before applying for a Graduate/Professional Direct PLUS Loan.
+While PLUS Loans were originally only intended for parents of undergraduate students, in 2005 Congress expanded the program to graduate students.
+Students seeking graduate and professional degrees are eligible to borrow under the PLUS Loan program up to their cost of attendance, less other financial assistance.
+Applicants must first exhaust their loan options under the Stafford Loan Program before applying for a Graduate/Professional PLUS Loan.
 You initiate that process, as is the case with all other federal student aid, by filing the FAFSA form.

 Unlike PLUS Loans, these student loans are awarded based on financial need.
 They come with attractive terms, including a low interest rate and generous grace periods for repayment.
 You apply for this type of loan through filing the FAFSA.